 In technical terms, Bitcoin is the most decentralized cryptocurrency in the world, and the largest cryptocurrency by market capitalization.
 This is because it has more users contributing to its governance than any other blockchain.
 Moreover, it is the only leading cryptocurrency that has an anonymous creator, had pure organic growth and been tested multiple times, which has resulted in it being the most meritocratic cryptocurrency on the market.

-Bitcoin's detractors believe that even though it is the largest decentralized currency, it just doesn't have enough functionality for it to stay on top forever.
+Bitcoin's detractors, especially within the crypto industry, believe that even though it is the largest decentralized currency, it just doesn't have enough functionality for it to stay on top forever.
 They believe that cryptos with more functionality like Ethereum will eventually replace BTC.
-This may be true and Ethereum has been able to grow significantly relative to Bitcoin but there are no guarantees.
+Bitcoin's other main issue is that it uses a tremendous amount of electricity, and currently a significant portion of that energy is coming from burning fossil fuels (though it seems to have decreased since Bitcoin mining was banned in China, which uses an exorbitant amount of coal and fossil fuels).
+Now that the Ethereum Merge is complete, Ethereum uses a minuscule fraction of the electricity This may be true and Ethereum has been able to grow significantly relative to Bitcoin but there are no guarantees.

 In short, Bitcoin is extremely unique.
 The biggest differences between it and other cryptocurrencies goes beyond size.
 It is what it stands for in terms of shifting the power away from a few to as many people as possible.
 The narratives that inspire people to purchase it and share it with others are extremely important.